trix7777/m2strm/README.md

 - Updates content: if URL for an item changed, the strm-file will be updated accordingly.
 - Purging of old strm-files and empty directories.
 - New groups log: a file containing new groups since configuration last changed.
 - Even more...  still working on it.
-Please don't hesitate to come forward with ideas or feature requests, under issues.
+Please don't hesitate to come forward with ideas or feature requests, under discussions.
+- Found a bug?
+Please report it under issues with details on how to replicate it.

 #### Tested with IPTV-providers:
 - N1